realfoxmccloud/Wetherell-Rclass-project/Data/Processed_data/README.md

 The code for processing the raw data is in **Project_template > Code > Processing_code**, and runs from that working directory.

-# Files

-`penguins_raw_dirty.csv` raw data with errors that need to be cleaned `penguins_raw.csv` original raw data from Palmerpenguins R package `datadictionary.csv` data dictionary for raw data (also below) `sites.csv` list of study sites and years

 # Data Dictionary `penquins_raw_dirty.csv`

 |variable| description|